Submissions for the 2025 Cardboard Edison Award open January 1!

 What if the video is more than five minutes long?

-We tell judges to not feel obligated to keep watching past the five-minute mark.
+We tell judges to not feel obligated to keep watching past the three-minute mark.

 What will the submission fee be used for?